 FESTIVAL CHOIR AND INSTRUMENTALISTS

 A Festival Choir of about 125 voices directed by Dr. Kermit Moldenhauer from Martin Luther College and Mr. Dale Witte from Winnebago Lutheran Academy is being formed to participate in the opening concert for the 2017 National Conference on Worship, Music, and the Arts at Carthage College.
 The concert will be held on Tuesday, June 13, at 8:00 p.m. in the Carthage College chapel.
 Those interested in participating may learn more by reading this informational letter.
 Apply online.

 The Commission on Worship is seeking names of musicians (instrumentalists, organists, pianists, choir directors, vocal soloists, and composers) with advanced training and/or professional experience in music.
 These musicians may be contacted for WELS worship events and especially for the National Conference on Worship, Music, and the Arts.
-If you have not submitted information in the past (or served a previous conference), please use the online form to send your information.
+Thank you for your interest.
+Applications are no longer being accepted for the upcoming conference, the instrumentalist slots have been filled.

 HONOR CHOIR AND CHILDREN’S CHOIR

 Honor Choir and Children’s Choir applications are being accepted for the Kenosha conference.

 Learn more and download the brochures from the choir page on the worship resource center.